particle-iot/docs/src/content/reference/device-os/tethering.md

 ### Serial connection

 Tethering uses a UART serial connection between the other device (such as a Rasbperry Pi) and the Particle device.
 Hardware flow control (RTS/CTS) is recommended, as is using a high baud rate.
+921600 baud works well.

 All current Particle devices have 3.3V logic on UART ports, so if your other device is a 5V device, it would need level shifters.
 Raspberry Pi devices are 3.3V.